slothtae/playing_with_pico/README.md

 # Playing with pico
-I'm just playing with raspberry pi pico using <a href="https://circuitpython.org/">adafruit's circuit python</a>.
+I'm just playing with raspberry pi pico using <a href="https://circuitpython.org/" target="_blank">adafruit's circuit python</a>.

 Raspberry Pi Pico is a microcontroller board released by raspberrypi foundation in the Q1 of 2021.
 Raspberry Pi foundation has their own silicon chip RP2040 on this board.

 # Pi Pico
-You can get one from the raspberry pi site <a href="https://www.raspberrypi.org/products/raspberry-pi-pico/">here</a>.
+You can get one from the raspberry pi site <a href="https://www.raspberrypi.org/products/raspberry-pi-pico/" target="_blank">here</a>.
-I's a microcontroller board based on RP2040 chip made by rapberry foundation and check out the <a href="https://www.raspberrypi.org/documentation/rp2040/getting-started/">pi pico</a>, most of the detail of raspberry pi pico is given in the site.
+I's a microcontroller board based on RP2040 chip made by rapberry foundation and check out the <a href="https://www.raspberrypi.org/documentation/rp2040/getting-started/" target="_blank">pi pico</a>, most of the detail of raspberry pi pico is given in the site.
-You can check out pico's datasheet <a href="https://datasheets.raspberrypi.org/pico/pico-datasheet.pdf">here</a>.
+You can check out pico's datasheet <a href="https://datasheets.raspberrypi.org/pico/pico-datasheet.pdf" target="_blank">here</a>.

 <h3>Specs</h3>